 - Agree to work with a facilitator from SOLER who will serve as a consultant, provide feedback, and monitor progress according to the project timeline provided in the proposal

 - Collaborate on SOLER-led effort to obtain IRB approval for proposed research prior to collecting data

 - Participate in the programming offered by SOLER related to the PSSG, including:

-- Attendance at a virtual PSSG workshop/planning session for all awardees in summer 2020 (time and date TBA)
+- Attending a virtual PSSG workshop/planning session for all awardees

 - One or more of the following:

-- Leading interest groups in topics related to the research project
+- Leading a journal club session for fellow PSSG-awardees on a topic related to the research project

-- Awardees must acknowledge receipt of SOLER support in any presentation or publication of work resulting from this support.
+- Acknowledge receipt of SOLER support in any presentation or publication of work resulting from this support

 Funding decisions will result from peer review of proposals in response to this call.
-Reviews for submitted proposals will be based on the following:
+Reviews for submitted proposals will be based on: